Persius

 Aulus Persius Flaccus (/ˈpɜrʃiəs, ˈpɜrʃəs/; 4 December 34 – 24 November 62 AD) was a Roman poet and satirist of Etruscan origin.
-In his works, poems and satires, he shows a Stoic wisdom and a strong criticism for what he considered to be the stylistic abuses of his poetic contemporaries.
+In his works, poems and satire, he shows a Stoic wisdom and a strong criticism for what he considered to be the stylistic abuses of his poetic contemporaries.
 His works, which became very popular in the Middle Ages, were published after his death by his friend and mentor, the Stoic philosopher Lucius Annaeus Cornutus.

 Life

 According to the Life contained in the manuscripts, Persius was born into an equestrian family at Volterra (Volaterrae, in Latin), a small Etruscan city in the province of Pisa, of good stock on both parents' side.
-When six years old he lost his father; his stepfather died a few years later.
+When he was six years old he lost his father; his stepfather died a few years later.
 At the age of twelve Persius came to Rome, where he was taught by Remmius Palaemon and the rhetor Verginius Flavus.
-During the next four years he developed friendships with the Stoic Lucius Annaeus Cornutus, the lyric poet Caesius Bassus, and the poet Lucan.
+During the next four years he developed friendships with the Stoic Lucius Annaeus Cornutus, the lyric poet Caesius Bassus and the poet Lucan.
 Lucan would become a generous admirer of all Persius wrote.
 He also became close friends with Thrasea Paetus, the husband of Arria, a relative of Persius's; over the next ten years Persius and Thrasea Paetus shared many travels together.
 Later, he met Seneca, but was not impressed by his genius.

 In his boyhood, Persius wrote a tragedy dealing with an episode in Roman history, and another work, probably on travel (although this would have been before the travels with Thrasea Paetus).
 Reading the satires of Lucilius made Persius want to write like him, and he set to work on a book of his own satires.
 But he wrote seldom and slowly; a premature death (uitio stomachi) prevented him from completing the book.
 He has been described as having "a gentle disposition, girlish modesty and personal beauty", and is said to have lived a life of exemplary devotion towards his mother Fulvia Sisennia, his sister and his aunt.
 To his mother and sister he left his considerable fortune.
 Cornutus suppressed all his work except the satires, to which he made some slight alterations before handing it over to Bassus for editing.
 It proved an immediate success.